polterguy/polterguy.github.io/index.md

 Hyperlambda just so happens to easily lend itself towards generating backend and frontend code, in addition to all the other things it helps you with.

-* [Hyperlambda Hello World](/tutorials/hyperlambda-hello-world) - The Hyperlambda Hello World app
-* [Hyperlambda CRUD functions towards your database](/tutorials/database) - Using Hyperlambda to create, read, update and delete database records

-Below is more of a reference type of documentation.
-You'd probably want to start out with the above tutorial first though.

-* [Reference documentation for Hyperlambda I](/magic.node) - Node structure, and Hyperlambda parsing
-* [Reference documentation for Hyperlambda II](/magic.lambda) - Default language specific slots/functions/keywords

 Magic and Hyperlambda is built in .Net Core and C#.
 It is a highly modular and extendible architecture, allowing you to intercept its core any ways you see fit.

-When the architect behind Magic and Hyperlambda published a scientific article about Hyperlambda for MSDN Magazine the first time in 2017, the article became the 5th most read article that Microsoft had ever published..

 ## Task scheduler and workflows